 Regulation 212 CMR 2.00 was promulgated to promote public welfare and safety by improving the quality and economy of the appraisal and repair of damaged motor vehicles.
-This regulation was revised effective February 23, 1996 and is intended to be read in conjunction with 211 CMR 133.00, which follows in Appendix G.
+This regulation was revised in 2008 to include Section (i) Expedited Supplemental Appraisals.
+It is intended to be read in conjunction with 211 CMR 133.00, which follows in Appendix G.